James Tracy (activist): Early life

 Tracy was born in Oakland, California in 1970.
 His family moved shortly thereafter to Vallejo, California.
 His father was a kindergarten teacher in the Richmond Unified School District.
 His mother worked a variety of jobs in the social work field.
 Tracy has two younger brothers.

 Tracy credits several formative events in shaping his early political outlook.
 His first job was as a paper delivery person for the Vallejo Independent Press, a worker-owned newspaper founded by striking newspaper workers.
 This introduced the idea of worker self-management to him.
 In early 1989, the presence of Neo-Nazi organizers in Vallejo helped him form an anti-racist commitment.

 Housing organizing

 In 1992, Tracy co-founded the Eviction Defense Network (EDN) an organization which utilized direct action to prevent evictions.
 The EDN was invited to work alongside public housing residents organizing for the right-of-return in the federal HOPE VI program.
 Subsequently, he was a member of the Coalition On Homelessness, Mission Agenda, and the Mission Anti-Displacement Coalition.

+Teaching

+In 2023, Tracy was lecturing at San Francisco State University.